opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 .. tip:: **To fill several frames with a single command:**

-    1. Select the Fill tool (|fill|), set the fill type to Normal and the mode to Areas, and activate the Frame Range option.
+    1. Select the **Fill** tool (|fill|), set the fill type to **Normal** and the mode to **Areas**, and activate the **Frame Range** option.

     2. Select the first frame of the range and click in the area you want to fill, for example the character’s face.

     3. Do one of the following:

-    - Select the last frame of the range you want to apply the Fill to, and click in the same area, in the example the character’s face: the areas in all of the frames in the range will be automatically filled according to the first and second clicking positions.
+    - Select the last frame of the range you want to apply the Fill to, and **click** in the same area, in the example the character’s face: the areas in all of the frames in the range will be automatically filled according to the first and second clicking positions.

-    - Select an intermediate frame of the range you want to apply the Fill to, and shift-click in the same area, in the example the character’s face: the areas in all of the frames in the range will be automatically filled according to the first and second clicking positions.
-Select another intermediate frame and shift-click again: the areas in all of the frames in the new range will be automatically filled according to the second and third clicking positions.
-Do the same as many times as you like, then click in the same area on the last frame of the range to complete the multi frame filling mode.
+    - Select an intermediate frame of the range you want to apply the Fill to, and **Shift-click** in the same area, in the example the character’s face: the areas in all of the frames in the range will be automatically filled according to the first and second clicking positions.
+Select another intermediate frame and **Shift-click** again: the areas in all of the frames in the new range will be automatically filled according to the second and third clicking positions.
+Do the same as many times as you like, then **click** in the same area on the last frame of the range to complete the multi frame filling mode.

     .. note:: Since the Fill with the Frame Range option is applied making a linear interpolation from the first clicking point to the following one, some painting mistakes may occur.
 The more the area you want to fill moves along the frame range, the more mistakes may be made.

 .. tip:: **To fill several areas at once with the same style:**

-    1. Select the Fill tool (|fill|), set the fill mode to Areas.
+    1. Select the **Fill** tool (|fill|), set the fill mode to **Areas**.

     2. Do one of the following:

-    - Set the type to Rectangular and click and drag to define a box: all the areas completely included in the box will be filled with the current style.
+    - Set the type to **Rectangular** and click and drag to define a box: all the areas *completely included* in the box will be filled with the current style.

-    - Set the type to Freehand and click and drag to outline an area: all the areas completely included in the area you outline will be filled with the current style.
+    - Set the type to **Freehand** and click and drag to outline an area: all the areas *completely included* in the area you outline will be filled with the current style.
 If the ends of the outline you draw are open, the area will be defined as if joining the two open ends.

-    - Set the type to Polyline and click to outline an area by defining a series of lines: all the areas completely included in the area you outline will be filled with the current style.
+    - Set the type to **Polyline** and click to outline an area by defining a series of lines: all the areas *completely included* in the area you outline will be filled with the current style.
 If the ends of the outline you draw are open, the area will be defined as if joining the two open ends.

 .. tip:: **To fill all remaining areas in a level drawing with the same style:**

-    1. Select the Fill tool (|fill|), set the fill type to Rectangular and the mode to Areas, and activate the Selective option.
+    1. Select the **Fill** tool (|fill|), set the fill type to **Rectangular** and the mode to **Areas**, and activate the **Selective** option.

-    2. Click and drag to define a box: all the outlined non-filled areas completely included in the box will be filled with the current style.
+    2. **Click and drag** to define a box: all the outlined non-filled areas *completely included* in the box will be filled with the current style.
 This option combination may be useful if the drawing has a lot of areas to be painted with the same style, that can be painted at the end at once by using this command.

-.. note:: You can add to this combination the Frame Range option as well, to perform the same task extended to a range of frames.
+    .. note:: You can add to this combination the **Frame Range** option as well, to perform the same task extended to a range of frames.

 .. tip:: **To fill drawing areas using as reference a previously painted drawing:**

-    1. Activate the onion skin mode to display the painted drawing behind your current drawing (see  :ref:`Using Onion Skin <using_onion_skin>`  ).
+    1. **Activate the onion skin** mode to display the painted drawing behind your current drawing (see  :ref:`Using Onion Skin <using_onion_skin>`  ).

-    2. Select the Fill tool (|fill|), set the fill mode to Areas and activate the Onion Skin option.
+    2. Select the **Fill** tool (|fill|), set the fill mode to **Areas** and activate the **Onion Skin** option.

-    3. Click to pick the style to use from the drawing displayed in onion skin mode.
+    3. **Click** to pick the style to use from the drawing displayed in onion skin mode.

     4. Do one of the following:

-    - Release to fill the area where the cursor is.
+    - **Release** to fill the area where the cursor is.

-    - Drag to the area you want to fill and release the mouse button.
+    - **Drag** to the area you want to fill and **release** the mouse button.

     .. note:: If several drawings are displayed in onion skin mode, only the drawing closest to the current one will be considered.

 .. tip:: **To automatically fill a whole drawing using as reference a previously painted drawing:**

-    1. Activate the onion skin mode to display the painted drawing behind your current drawing (see  :ref:`Using Onion Skin <using_onion_skin>`  ).
+    1. **Activate the onion skin** mode to display the painted drawing behind your current drawing (see  :ref:`Using Onion Skin <using_onion_skin>`  ).

-    2. Select the Fill tool (|fill|), set the fill type to Rectangular, the mode to Areas, and activate the Onion Skin option.
+    2. Select the **Fill** tool (|fill|), set the fill type to **Rectangular**, the mode to **Areas**, and activate the **Onion Skin** option.

-    3. Click and drag to define a box: all the areas completely included in the box will be filled with the styles picked from the painted areas of the drawing displayed in onion skin mode.
+    3. **Click and drag** to define a box: all the areas *completely included* in the box will be filled with the styles picked from the painted areas of the drawing displayed in onion skin mode.

     .. note:: If several drawings are displayed in onion skin mode, only the drawing closest to the current one will be considered.

     .. note:: If some areas are automatically painted with the wrong style, fix them to prevent the mistake to be amplified in the following frames you are going to paint.

 .. tip:: **To retrieve a style from a drawing:**

-    1. Select the Style Picker tool (|style_picker|).
+    1. Select the **Style Picker** tool (|style_picker|).

     2. Click in the area whose style you want to pick.
 The picked style becomes the current one.